harshusanwale/TO_do_app/README.md

 #TO_do_app
-TO_do_app REST API with Passport Authentication in laravel 8.
+REST API with Passport Authentication in laravel 8.

 # Requirements
 1. xampp server